AnubhaV1212/IMDb-Review-Classifier/README.md

 If you find a bug in the code, kindly open an issue here <https://github.com/AnubhaV1212/IMDb-Review-Classifier/issues>

 ## Future Scope
-The major scope for future is Deployment.
-I am currently working on it as soon I finish it, I will include all the required website here
-If there will be some suggestion or new features or modifing existing one you can open pull request here <https://github.com/AnubhaV1212/IMDb-Review-Classifier/pulls>
+The future scope is Deployment using PYWebio library instead of flask If there will be some suggestion or new features or modifing existing one you can open pull request here <https://github.com/AnubhaV1212/IMDb-Review-Classifier/pulls>

 ## IMDb